National Association of Consumer Bankruptcy Attorneys

 The National Association of Consumer Bankruptcy Attorneys (NACBA) was formed in 1992 to serve the needs of consumer bankruptcy attorneys and protect the rights of consumer debtors.

 The NACBA is recognized as the leading voice in America on consumer bankruptcy law.
-Today, the organization has grown to more than 5,000 members in all 50 states.
+Today, the organization has grown to more than 5,000 members with members located in all 50 states.

 The National Association of Consumer Bankruptcy is a national organization of bankruptcy attorneys who represent individual debtors.
 NACBA has influenced important cases affecting consumer bankruptcy laws by filing amicus briefs.